mlpack/mlpack/doc/developer/bindings.md

 See the source documentation for each macro to read further details.
-Note also that each possible combination of `IN`, `OUT`, and `REQ` is not available---output options cannot be required, and some combinations simply have not been added because they have not been needed.
+Note also that each possible combination of `IN`, `OUT`, and `REQ` is not available - output options cannot be required, and some combinations simply have not been added because they have not been needed.

 The `PARAM_MODEL_IN()` and `PARAM_MODEL_OUT()` macros are used to serialize